pfreemantlm/dev-standard/Platform/CampaignService.md

       }
     }

+## getBrands

+Returns a mapping of ID:Name for all Brands available to the provided Advertiser.
+A Brand name will be required to create and update Campaign data.

+Example Input:

+    {
+      "advertiserID": 800001,
+    }

+Example Output:

+    {
+      "success":true,
+      "brands":
+      {
+        "970001":"Brand One",
+        "970002":"Brand Two"
+      }
+    }

 ## manageCampaign
 Creates a new Campaign, or updates an existing Campaign, using the supplied JSON data.
 Each Campaign is linked to an Advertiser and a Brand, and is a container for Placements used to deliver ads for that Brand.
 If an ID is supplied for an existing Campaign, that Campaign will be updated (see getCampaigns below to retrieve existing IDs from the system).